 The Elegance of the Milonguero Style

-Dancing with cadencia
+Dancing with Cadencia

 The key element responsible for the elegance of the style is cadencia.
 The woman leans on the man with her chest gently pressing against his chest, enabling him to use the connection to swing her torso, causing her hip and leg to dangle in a chain reaction.
-Note that the woman does not use her thigh to move her leg, but lets her leg follow the motion of the torso and hip to sway.
+Note that the woman does not use her thigh to activate her leg, but lets her leg follow the motion of the torso and hip to sway.
 Her attention is on the lateral motion rather than the vertical action of stepping down.
 This allows her body to swing gracefully with each step.

-Dancing with hips
+Dancing with the Hips

 Audrey Hepburn Said, "Elegance is the only beauty that never fades."
 I am convinced of that (see Embracing Elegance).